This is Day 78 of the Green in 365 series!

 For example, about an hour after his birth, as my sister was holding her son in the hospital bed, he peed on her.
 The nurse took him to change him and asked if it was a good time to do his footprints.
 My sister agreed.
 The nurse then placed the baby on the warming table and left the room.
 I assume to get the necessary supplies, but the baby was left there alone, and of course, started crying.

-Then a couple minutes later, again, we were watching the nurse as she got ready to measure the length of the baby, and all of the sudden she picks the baby up by his ankles and holds him upside-down to measure him!
+Then a couple minutes later, again, we were watching the nurse as she got ready to measure the length of the baby, and all of the sudden she picked the baby up by his ankles and held him upside-down to measure him!
 I have never seen a nurse measure a baby in that way, and it was kind of shocking to us all – it was just for a second, but she was hanging the baby upside-down!

 These are just a few little examples, and really nothing major or life-threatening, but still, it felt like the attitude of the hospital staff was, “I’m in charge.
-I know better than you, and I’ll just do whatever I want with this baby.”
+I know better than you, and I’ll just do whatever I want with the baby.”
 Almost like the mother and family aren’t standing right there watching!

-5 Standard Newborn Procedures You Can Refuse
+5 Standard Newborn Procedures You Can Choose to Avoid

 1. Eye Ointment

-If you have been tested for STDs and know there is no risk that you have either chlamydia or gonorrhea there is no reason your new baby needs to be treated with erythromycin ophthalmic ointment.
+If you have been tested for STDs and know there is no risk that you have either chlamydia or gonorrhea, there is probably no reason your new baby needs to be treated with erythromycin ophthalmic ointment.
 Also, even if your baby does develop the infection, they are easily treated today with antibiotics which prevent blindness.
 Read more

 2. Vitamin K Shot